How Companies Can Acquire IT Talents Despite Shortage

 5. Utilize Services from Software Service Outsourcing Providers

 Talent can be accessed through IT services vendors on an as-needed basis or on a long-term basis.
-On the other hand, these services outsourcing providers still struggle with the talent shortage just like their clients, despite the boom in the offshore software outsourcing model.
+On the other hand, these outsourcing services providers still struggle with the talent shortage just like their clients, despite the boom in the offshore software outsourcing model.
 Service outsourcing companies with a wider geographical footprint most likely have a better position to face this issue.

 Because these service outsourcing providers also deal with the talent shortage, it is necessary for companies utilizing third-party services to have a balanced approach to avoid being in an extremely high-risk situation while aggressively competing in the marketplace.

 Third-party providers having unaligned incentives is another challenge that companies using third-party providers might face.
 In this current generation with the boom in technologies, fixed talent is needed by companies, as well as persistent teams, where people work together over multiple years.
 Persistent or fixed teams can help companies significantly increase productivity.
 However, with the service providers' model, it is indeed a serious challenge, because third-party providers are allowed to move their talents once the project ends and bring in more junior employees of companies over time.
-As a result, this has a negative effect on productivity.
+As a result, this may potentially have a negative effect on productivity.

 Companies prioritizing the value of persistent or fixed teams have to create a different relationship with their service outsourcing vendor, or else they should create their own talent structure.

-With the acute talent shortage that can occur for the next few years, if organizations want to acquire IT or software engineering talent, they are suggested to carefully examine and consider each of the alternatives that were listed above.
+With the acute talent shortage that can occur in the next few years, if organizations want to acquire IT or software engineering talent, they are suggested to carefully examine and consider each of the alternatives that were listed above.

 Looking to hire skilled software developers?
 Contact TP&P Technology - Leading Software Outsourcing Company in Vietnam Today